Southeast Forestlands logoSoutheast Forestlands

 Timber Markets and Harvest Strategy in George County

 George County sits within an active South Mississippi timber corridor where pine plantations, mixed pine-hardwood stands, and smaller family tracts are common.
-Because tract sizes vary widely, the way timber is marketed and harvested can significantly influence the final outcome.
+Because tract sizes vary widely, the way timber is marketed and harvested can significantly influence the final outcome — and a current timber appraisal calibrated to the Lucedale and Mobile-area buyers is usually what separates a fair offer from a top offer.

 Several factors shape timber value in this region: